ariga/atlas-examples/terraform/ecs-rds-example/README.md

 * A migration directory pushed to Atlas Cloud.
   See [here](https://atlasgo.io/versioned/intro#pushing-migrations-to-atlas) for more information.

-This setup assumes that you have an existing Atlas Cloud account and have created a

 ## Setup

 Create a secret that will contain your Atlas Cloud token: